 Below is a list of documents that shall be maintained annually by the Coalition for each applicable contract.
 The Finance Manager and Grants and Operations Manager shall review the documents, from the contractor, for accuracy and completeness and maintain documents in the contract file.

-Formal contract documents [45 CFR § 75.327(a); 45 CFR § 75.329; and 45 CFR § 92.36 and s.
+Formal contract documents [45 CFR § 75.327(a); 45 CFR § 75.329; and s.
 287.057(15), F.S.]

 Original executed (signed) contract/grant